CAA Urgent Drinking Water Need Projects

-The Deputy Director of DFA and the Executive Director of the State Water Board are delegated the authority to approve up to $250,000 in CAA funds per project, for routine or non-controversial projects.
-Any non-routine or controversial projects, or CAA approvals exceeding $250,000 per project will require State Water Board approval.
+The Deputy Director of the Division of Financial Assistance (DFA) and the Executive Director of the State Water Board are delegated authority to approve up to $500,000 in CAA funds per project, for routine or non-controversial projects.
+Any non-routine or controversial projects, or CAA approvals exceeding $500,000 per project, will require State Water Board approval.

 To apply for funding, applicants have the following options: